MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-accessbypermission-property.md

 ---
 title: "AccessByPermission Property"
-description: "Sets a value for a table field or UI element that determines the permission mask for an object that a user must have to see and access the related page fields or UI element in the client.
-The UI element will be removed at runtime if the user does not have permissions to a certain object as specified in the AccessByPermission property.
+description: "Sets a value for a table field or UI element that determines the permission mask for an object that a user must have to see and access the related page fields or UI element in the client." ms.author: solsen ms.custom: na ms.date: 06/23/2021

-All types of UI elements will be removed if they relate to an object to which the user does not have the required permissions:

--   Fields on pages, including FactBoxes

--   Actions on pages, including ToolBars and navigation panes

--   Page parts, such as Lines FastTabs

-   "
-ms.author: solsen
-ms.custom: na
-ms.date: 06/23/2021